gkswns95/hybrid-imputation/README.md

 ## Running the Code
 1. **Training**

-    Training command for our proposed **STRNN-DBHP-D** model for each dataset:
+    Run the following `.sh` file to train our proposed STRNN-DBHP-D model

     ```bash
     # Training model on "soccer (Metrica)" dataset
-    $ sh script dbhp_soccer.sh
+    $ sh script/dbhp_soccer.sh
     # Training model on "basketball (NBA)" dataset
-    $ sh script dbhp_basketball.sh
+    $ sh script/dbhp_basketball.sh
     # Training model on "american football (NFL)" dataset
-    $ sh script dbhp_afootball.sh
+    $ sh script/dbhp_afootball.sh
     ```

 2. **Evaluating**

-    After training the model, please run the `model_eval.ipynb` code to evaluate the model performance.
+    Run the `model_eval.ipynb` code to evaluate the model performance.

 ## Visualizing the Imputed Trajectories
 We have implemented codes to analyze imputation performance through the visualization of imputed trajectories.
-After running the evaluation code, please run the “Performance Analysis” code block in the `model_eval.ipynb`.
+After running the evaluation code, please run the `Performance Analysis` code block in the `model_eval.ipynb`.

 - **Animating imputed trajectories**
     - First, we have implemented an animation tool based on the [ballradar](https://github.com/pientist/ballradar) code.
 This code is implemented in `datatools/trace_animator.py`.
 To reproduce the animation results, please run the Animation code block in the `model_eval.ipynb`.
-The example below shows the animation results for soccer dataset.The ground-truth of the players' trajectories is represented as circles with numbers, whereas the imputed trajectories are represented as circles with bounding boxes.
+The example below shows the animation results for soccer dataset.
+The ground-truth of the players' trajectories is represented as circles with numbers, whereas the imputed trajectories are represented as circles with bounding boxes.
 Additionally, the numbers on top of the bounding boxes indicate the error between the correct and predicted trajectories, calculated as the L2-distance.
       - Example of animation result (Soccer)
       	![soccer_example](img/soccer_example.gif)<br>